ClissonFlorian/Centreon-Powershell-Module/README.md

 ## How to use it

-Refer you to the <a href="https://documentation.centreon.com/docs/centreon/en/latest/api/clapi/objects/index.html">Centreon Clapi documentation</a> according to the action you want to do.
+Invoke-CentreonCommand allow to manage any centreon object.

+You have to specify the `object` that you want manage then which `action` you want do on it and lastly the value `values` expected.

+Action and object list available from : <a href="https://documentation.centreon.com/docs/centreon/en/latest/api/clapi/objects/index.html">Centreon Clapi documentation</a>.

-### Run Centreon(Clapi) Command
+### Invoke Centreon(Clapi) Command

-The following command line, allow to add an Host to Centreon :
+The following command line allow to add an Host to Centreon :
 ```powershell
  Invoke-CentreonCommand -Session $Session -object HOST -action ADD -Values "test;Test host;127.0.0.1;OS-Linux-SNMP-custom;central;Centreon_platform"
 ```